 As of December 31, 2017, the number of shares reserved for issuance, number of shares issued, number of shares underlying outstanding stock options and number of shares remaining available for future issuance under the 2006 Plan and the 2013 Plan are set forth in the table below.
+The table below also reflects the number of shares reserved for issuance, number of shares issued and number of shares remaining available for future issuance under the 2006 Plan and the 2013 Plan are set forth in the table below.
 The table below also reflects the number of shares reserved for issuance, number of shares issued and number of shares remaining available for future issuance under the ESPP.
 The committee and our board of directors have determined not to make any further awards under the 2006 Plan.
 Also, because of the lack of shares available under the ESPP as of December 31, 2017, we currently have no outstanding offerings under the ESPP.

-Number of Shares Reserved for Number of Number of Shares Underlying Outstanding Number of Shares Remaining Available for Future
+Name Number of Shares Reserved for Issuance(1) Number of Shares Issued Number of Shares Underlying Outstanding Options(2) Number of Shares Remaining Available for Future Issuance(3)

-Name Issuance(1) Shares Issued Options(2) Issuance(3)

 2006 Plan 268,560 87,104 151,087

 2013 Plan 696,536 1,180,182

-ESPP 163,531 163,518 13
+ESPP 163,531 163,518 - 13

-- (1) On January 1, 2018, the evergreen provision of the 2013 Plan automatically added a total of 404,776 shares to the 2013 Plan, and the evergreen provision of the ESPP automatically added a total of 101.194 shares to the ESPP. - (2) In November 2017, the committee approved the grant of options to purchase up to 811,800 shares of common stock that are expressly subject to and conditioned upon the approval by our stockholders of an increase to the number of shares authorized under the 2013 Plan. - 3) The number of options granted in 2017 pursuant to the 2013 Plan exceeded the remaining number of shares reserved for issuance during the year.
+- (1) On January 1, 2018, the evergreen provision of the 2013 Plan automatically added a total of 404,776 shares to the 2013 Plan, and the evergreen provision of the ESPP automatically added a total of 101,194 shares to the ESPP. - 139

+- (2) In November 2017, the committee approved the grant of options to purchase up to 811,800 shares of common stock that are expressly subject to and conditioned upon the approval by our stockholders of an increase to the number of shares authorized under the 2013 Plan. - (3) The number of options granted in 2017 pursuant to the 2013 Plan exceeded the remaining number of shares reserved for issuance during the year.